Before we fall (cello concerto)

 Commissioned by the San Francisco Symphony, BBC Proms, Iceland Symphony, Helsinki Philharmonic, and Odense Symphony

-World premiere will take place in May 2025, with Johannes Moser, San Francisco Symphony and Dalia Stasevska
+The world premiere took place in May 2025, with Johannes Moser, San Francisco Symphony and Dalia Stasevska

 Program notes: